Employment in J-1 Status

 This type of employment authorization must be granted in writing by the Responsible Officer (or Alternate Responsible Officer – ARO) before employment begins.

 Individuals with J-2 status can apply for employment authorization from USCIS.
 Employment will not be authorized if this income is needed to support the J-1 student.
 USCIS must receive an application for an extension of employment authorization before the expiration date of the current employment authorization.
 Employment is permitted only after USCIS authorization of the Employment Authorization Document (EAD) is received by the J-2.
 The period of authorized employment is tied to the validity dates of the DS-2019 for the J-1 student.

 How to Apply for a Social Security Number

 Individuals who are authorized to be employed in the U.S. must have a Social Security Number (SSN) in order to be paid.
 A SSN is a unique, 9-digit identification number issued by the U.S. Social Security Administration (SSA) to U.S. Citizens, permanent residents, and international students who are authorized to be employed.
 TCNJ International students who are authorized to work can apply for a Social Security Number at the Social Security Administration Office in Trenton.

-STEP 2: Once you have obtained the DSO approval signature of your J-1 job offer letter, you may go to a Social Security Office (see below) to submit an application for a Social Security Number.
-You must present the following documents:
+STEP 2: In order to be ready to go to the Social Security Office to submit an application for a Social Security Number.
+You must have the following documents:

 - Completed Form SS-5 (Application of Social Security Card)

-- Present an unexpired foreign passport (valid at least 6 months in the future)
+- An unexpired foreign passport (valid at least 6 months in the future)

 - TCNJ ID Card or another form of Photo ID

-- Present an “Employment Authorization Document” (EAD) from USCIS (if you are approved for off-campus employment – Academic Training or students with economic hardship employment)
+- Present an “Employment Authorization Document” (EAD) from USCIS (if you are approved for off-campus employment – OPT Students or students with economic hardship employment)